I hope you all are doing well! I as well hope this post finds you in good health and spirits.

 There is “something” that I want to bring your attention to and “something” that I have personally observed among people while they are aspiring for “scholarships.”

-For the ease of reading, I will break this down to pointers, so it’s easier for you to follow.
+For ease of reading, I will break this down into pointers, so it’s easier for you to follow.

 Now, what’s an “Easy Scholarship”?
 The term tells me, a scholarship that you don’t really want to work hard for and is a full ride and covers everything but you don’t have to invest your time and efforts and even with low grades, your chance of acquiring that scholarship should be 99.9%.
 Does that scholarship exist?
 I wish it did!
 But it doesn’t.
 Scholarships especially full rides, require you to be an all-rounded student.
 A person with knowledge, skills, personality, passion, and experience, it all matters.
 So please scrape this thought that there will be an “Easy Scholarship”

 What’s a perfect GPA?
-A question that has called many debates, arguments and people have lost friends on this topic.
+A question that has called many debates, arguments, and people have lost friends on this topic.
 Low grades are very likely.
-When you start your 4 year journey of undergrad, 2 year master or any degree, you don’t sign a bond that all 4 years of your life will be perfect.
-God forbid, you may lose someone near and dear, you may encounter a health issue, you may have financial issues and believe me all those issues and circumstances are well justified.
-But what raises bells and flags is when your performance has remained below average or consistently poor all 4 years of BS or 2 years of MS. If your GPA is a below 3.0, it means you received quite a bit of C’s, and this may seem like it will hinder your goals of acquiring scholarships but it should not, if your approach is correct.
+When you start your 4-year journey of undergrad, 2-year master, or any degree, you don’t sign a bond that all 4 years of your life will be perfect.
+God forbid, you may lose someone near and dear, you may encounter a health issue, you may have financial issues, and believe me, all those issues and circumstances are well justified.
+But what raises bells and flags is when your performance has remained below average or consistently poor all 4 years of BS or 2 years of MS. If your GPA is below 3.0, it means you received quite a bit of C’s, and this may seem like it will hinder your goals of acquiring scholarships but it should not if your approach is correct.
 You should have a very targeted approach.

-If your GPA is low, your approach should be , “how will your try to convince and explain that your GPA is not the reflection of your true knowledge.”
+If your GPA is low, your approach should be, “how will you try to convince and explain that your GPA is not the reflection of your true knowledge.”
 That’s a targeted approach.
 Aspirants please stop throwing an arrow in thin air, start setting your targets.
 Keep your approach targeted.
 Every student has a different method towards this approach, use correct Methodology and approach.
-I hope it clears your doubt that low GPA is something like a hurdle, it shouldn’t if your approach is well targeted
+I hope it clears your doubt that a low GPA is something like a hurdle, it shouldn’t if your approach is well targeted

 People who have acquired all the scholarships, please stop being rude to those who are aspiring.
 Criticism constructive is helpful but being rude is not helpful at all.
 I have seen a lot of people who are being rude to those who have a low GPA and want to study abroad.
 The ideology behind this group was to connect people who can help, so please don’t judge others when they ask for help and have a low GPA.